w3c/wai-tutorials/source/forms/labels.html.erb.md

 ### Single form control
 {:.ex}

 In the example below, the search field is positioned directly beside the search button.
 The purpose of the form field is evident from the context in most situations.
-A label is provided to identify the form element within the code, but is visually hidden to avoid redundancy for those who don't need it.

 {::nomarkdown}
 <%= sample_start %>